Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Conclusions

-Using G4 level thermochemistry energies of acyclic hydrocarbons, our analysis revealed $\cdot$QOOH to gain a net stability of $\sim$10 kcal/mol due to the +I effect imparted by a neighboring methyl group.
-In the case of alicyclic hydrocarbons with two double bonds in conjugation with the radical C site, we found $\cdot$QOOH to be resonance stabilized by $\sim$25 kcal/mol resulting in an overall exothermic reaction.
+Using CCSD(T)-F12a/cc-pVDZ-F12 energies of acyclic hydrocarbons, our analysis revealed $\cdot$QOOH to gain a net stability of $\sim$10 kcal/mol due to the +I effect imparted by a neighbouring methyl group.
+In the case of alicyclic hydrocarbons with two double bonds in conjugation with the radical C site, we found $\cdot$QOOH to be resonance stabilized by $\sim$25 kcal/mol, resulting in an overall exothermic reaction.
 Furthermore, the abstraction of H in $cy$-hex-2 peroxy radical led to a tertiary C radical site, which was further stabilized by the +I effect of the adjacent methyl groups.
-In this alicyclic system, we observed the 6-membered ring TS structure to be lower in energy than a 5-membered structure by $\sim$10 kcal/mol---as long as the ring is connected to cyclohexadiene in a spiro-fashion.
-When the H-transfer TS structure is attached to the alicyclic cyclohexyl hydrocarbon ring in a fused fashion, we found an increase in the activation barrier by $\sim$5 kcal/mol due to steric strain.
+In this alicyclic system, we observed the 6-membered cyclic TS structure to be lower in energy than a 5-membered structure by $\sim$10 kcal/mol---as long as the ring is connected to cyclohexadiene in a spiro-fashion.
+We found the activation barrier to rise by $\sim$5 kcal/mol due to steric strain when the cyclic TS structure is fused to an alicyclic cyclohexyl hydrocarbon ring, with two atoms shared in common.
 However, we found the fused 6-membered TS to be relieved of strain when fused with the cycloheptadienyl ring.
 We also explored the stability of these $\cdot$QOOH radicals with respect to the dissociation path towards cyclic ether+$\cdot$OH, and have shown these structures to be trapped between barriers in the range of 15--30 kcal/mol.
-Overall, we find $\cdot$QOOH radicals of $cy$-hex-2, $cy$-hep-3, and $cy$-hep-4 to have favorable stabilities, suitable to enhance their lifetimes hence enhanced detectability, compared to the previously detected resonance-stabilized cycloheptadienyl-based radical.
+Overall, we find $\cdot$QOOH radicals of $cy$-hex-2, $cy$-hep-3, and $cy$-hep-4 to have favorable stabilities, suitable to enhance their lifetimes, hence enhanced detectability, compared to the previously detected resonance-stabilized cycloheptadienyl-based radical.